Juan Manuel Fangio (1952 – injury)

 Jackie Stewart (1974 – retired)

-Sir Jackie Stewart was already firmly established as the F1 benchmark by 1973, having won two world championships and racked up 14 poles, 22 victories, 35 podiums since a startling debut season in 1965.
+Sir Jackie Stewart was already firmly established as the F1 benchmark by the start of 1973, having won two world championships and racked up 14 poles, 22 victories and 35 podiums since a startling debut season in 1965.
 More success would follow in what would be his final season: five wins took him to 27 in total, a new record – and also helped secure an ultimately comfortable third F1 crown.
-But it was also a year tinged with tragedy: in what had been set to be Stewart's penultimate race weekend, his Tyrrell team mate and friend Francois Cevert was killed.
-The Scot retired almost immediately, one race earlier than planned.
+But it was also a year tinged with tragedy: in what had been set to be Stewart's penultimate race weekend, his Tyrrell team mate and protege Francois Cevert was killed.
+The Scot retired immediately, one race earlier than planned.
 His dalliance with F1 was not complete - he would return as a team owner in 1997 - but as a driver he was able to walk away at the very peak of his powers.

 Nigel Mansell (1993 – switched to Indycar)

-'Il Leone', as the moustachioed Briton came to be known, also left the sport at the height of his powers – but unlike Jackie Stewart above, Mansell's exit was not entirely of his own choosing.
+'Il Leone', as the moustachioed Briton came to be known during his stint driving for Ferrari, also left the sport at the height of his powers – but unlike Jackie Stewart, Mansell's exit was not entirely of his own choosing.
 Having agonisingly missed out on a first world championship several times, Mansell finally made good in 1992, when he and Williams simply blitzed the opposition (in that year he also broke Stewart's record for most wins by a British driver).
 Politics were at play however: Williams, the clear class of the field, had opted to sign Mansell's former team mate Prost for 1993, but had not told the Briton.
 The news ultimately caused a fracture that neither party could repair, and they went their separate ways.
-Mansell would prove his enduring class in another field however: a switch to the CART IndyCar series yielded championship glory, with Mansell becoming the only man to hold the F1 and IndyCar crowns at the same time.
+Mansell would prove his enduring class in another field however: a switch to the USA and IndyCars yielded instant championship glory, with Mansell becoming the only man to hold the F1 and IndyCar crowns at the same time.

 Alain Prost (1994 – retired)